Are you concerned about finding meaningful work in Canada?

-- Becoming qualified for and/or gaining more points under the Skilled Worker/Professional Category of Canada immigration;
+- Becoming eligible for and/or gaining more points under the Skilled Worker/Professional program for Canadian permanent residence;

-- Speeding up your Canada immigration application process; and/or
+- Speeding up your Canadian permanent residence application process; and/or

 1. Which Canadian employers are hiring?

 There are plenty of good Canadian employment opportunities.
 Each and every day more than 50,000 Canadian job postings go unfilled.
-CanadaVisa now has a tool for you to locate and have access to these Canadian employment opportunities, even from outside of Canada.
+CanadaVisa has a tool enabling you to locate and have access to Canadian employment opportunities, from outside of Canada.